 How Does the Competition Work?

-We are proud to run the Fijian Touch Cup tournament in conjunction with the Federation of International Touch and Touch NZ.
+We are proud to run The Fijian Cup tournament in conjunction with the Federation of International Rugby and Touch NZ.
 In doing this we not only guarantee the highest standards of match officials and referees but ensure that the highest standards of safety are upheld at all times.

-The Fijian Touch Cup is conducted in line with competition rules as stipulated by the Federation of International Touch, unless explicitly stated otherwise.
+The Fijian Cup is conducted in line with competition rules as stipulated by the Federation of International Rugby, unless explicitly stated otherwise.

 Teams are to consist of a minimum of 10 athletes and a maximum of 16.
 All team members must be registered and confirmed by purchasing an official package.

-Only 6 per team can be on pitch at any given moment of live play.
+Only 6 per team can be on field at any given moment of live play.